India's Infosys falls over 5% on profit miss, attrition worries

-NEW DELHI/BENGALURU (Reuters) - Infosys Ltd shares fell as much as 5.5% on Thursday, a day after the Indian software services firm reported quarterly net profit below analysts’ estimates and on worries that a spike in voluntary attrition could squeeze margins.
+Infosys Ltd shares (INFY.NS) fell as much as 5.5% on Thursday, a day after the Indian software services firm reported quarterly net profit below analysts' estimates and on worries that a spike in voluntary attrition could squeeze margins.

 The Bengaluru-headquartered company posted a 17.5% rise in net profit to 50.76 billion rupees ($675.4 million) in the three months to March 31.
 Analysts had estimated a profit of 51.93 billion rupees, according Refinitiv data.